 - Shakiness and tremors.

-n many cases, addiction treatment or other medical professionals may recommend a supervised, medical detoxification for people attempting to curtail or altogether quit their use of diazepam.
+In many cases, addiction treatment specialists or other medical professionals may recommend a supervised, medical detoxification for people attempting to curtail or altogether quit their use of diazepam.
 This level of treatment will allow for the safe removal of the remaining medication from the body.
-Medical providers on staff will be able to address any complications and risks as they arise.
+Medical providers or staff will be able to address any complications and risks as they arise.

-- Weaning the individual from their current dose over the course of weeks or months.
+- Weaning the individual off of their current dose over the course of weeks or months.

 - Substituting phenobarbital in those with especially lengthy periods of high-dose benzodiazepine abuse.